liferay/liferay-docs/developer/reference/articles/front-end/03-liferay-npm-bundler/06-how-portal-publishes-npm-packages.markdown

 2.  `button`
 3.  `textfield`

-Since the bundler namespaces each dependency package with the portlet's name by default, you would end up with three namespaced copies of the WUI package on the page.
+Since the bundler namespaces each dependency package with the widget's name by default, you would end up with three namespaced copies of the WUI package on the page.
 This is not what you want.
-Since they share the same package, instead you can create a fourth bundle that contains the WUI package, and import the WUI package in the three portlets.
+Since they share the same package, instead you can create a fourth bundle that contains the WUI package, and import the WUI package in the three widgets.
 This results in the structure below:

 - `my-toolbar/`
     - `.npmbundlerrc`